Visiblink/antenna/README.md

 Running the application:
 ------------------------

 To run the script, you'll need Python 3.x installed.
 You'll probably also need to install the playsound module using pip.
+The script runs on Debian 11, but might require alteration to run on other distributions or Windows.

 General: